 Jones greeted Mike with a smile and a case of beer and invited himself inside.
 Rodgers not wanting to cause any trouble for himself allowed Jones to come inside his apartment.
 The two old friends hung out for a few hours and thankfully Jones left.

 After Jones left Mike’s apartment, Rodgers was very curious about how Jones knew where he now lived.
 This really concerned Rodgers because he knew just how bad Jones had been in the past.
 While Jones never got caught or in much trouble with law enforcement, he did very bad things to people and committed a lot of crimes.
 Hopefully, this was the last time Mike was going to see his old friend.
-Attorney Mark W. Bennett, a top Houston criminal justice lawyer, has always warned people that were accused or convicted of crimes, to steer clear of people that might get them into trouble with the law.

 Things Take A Turn For The Worst